egilkenson/viewdev-map-block/readme.md

 # Basic Map Block
-This block uses the Google Maps API to display a map.
+A WordPress block that uses the Google Maps API to display a map.
 It was scaffolded using the @wodpress/scripts Create Block tool.

+This was created back in 2019 and I am slowly updating it to use the current Block Editor APIs.